What is Wet & Dry Rot? Differences and Treatments

 Why Does Wet Rot Occur?

 Some common causes of wet rot include roofing defects, plumbing leaks, leaky gutters, leaks around showers or baths, condensation, and/or rising damp penetrating a wall or timber post.
-It can be more challenging to spot the rot if with painted wood.
-However, if you press a screwdriver into the wood, and it goes in easily, you probably have an issue.
+It can be more challenging to spot the rot if with painted timber.
+However, if you press a screwdriver into the timber, and it goes in easily, you probably have an issue.

 Wet Rot Treatment

-The cost of any repair or remediation depends on how severely the wood is affected.
+Any repair or remediation cost depends on how severely the timber is affected.
 If rot is widespread, you will need to replace all affected timbers.
 The main concern for wet rot is to eliminate the source of the rot: any moisture leakage.

 Can I Treat Wet Rot Myself?